-Partnering with more than 1,000 Washington employers, who match a portion of state funds, nearly 4,800 students earned about \$13.5 million in 2012-13 SWS wages by working up to 19 hours a week.
-Employers contributed approximately \$5.4 million to student wages.
+The state partners with nearly 1,000 Washington employers who match a portion of state funds.
+In 2013-14, employers contributed approximately \$4.8 million in student wages.
+Nearly 4,400 students earned about \$12.2 million in SWS wages by working up to 19 hours a week.

-In recent years, student and employer demand for SWS support has exceeded program resources-especially during the economic downturn where program funding was reduced by 66 percent.
+In recent years, student and employer demand for SWS support has exceeded program resources-especially during the economic downturn, when program funding was reduced by 66 percent.